DyzLecticus/Zeesoft/V5.0/ZDK/README.md

 ---------------------------------------------
 This test shows how to use a *TemporalMemory* to learn SDR sequences.
 A *TemporalMemoryConfig* can be used to configure the *TemporalMemory* before initialization.
-Please note that this temporal memory implementation does not generate any initial segments/synapses.

 Configurable properties;
  * *sizeX*, *sizeY*, *sizeZ*; Cell grid dimensions (sizeX, sizeY specify input SDR dimensions).
  * *maxSegmentsPerCell*; Maximum number of segments per cell.